 A book for young girls with autism spectrum conditions

 Girls with an Autism Spectrum Disorder (ASD) are often quite different from boys with an ASD.
 In this fully-illustrated, colour storybook, Lizzie, an 'Aspie Girl', talks about all the things she and other girls with Asperger Syndrome sometimes find difficult, and all of the things that make them special.

 A Journey through Asperger's, Assault, and Healing with Horses

 Despite rape, homelessness, anorexia and severe post-traumatic stress disorder after a violent attack, Susan Dunne turned her life around and set up a pony therapy business.
 Susan shares her painful journey, and how her connection with horses sparked the healing process and helped her to cope with lifelong difficulties associated with autism.

 How Autism Changed One Family for the Better

 Carrie's son Jack sees days of the week as colors, has an astounding memory for birthdays, and is terrified of dogs - he also has autism.
 In this moving memoir, Carrie shows the realities of daily life parenting a family of five and supporting her son's special needs giving us a fascinating view into Jack's unique mind and a family built on love.

-A book about puberty for boys and young men with autism and related conditions
+A book about sexuality and masturbation for girls and young women with autism and related conditions

-This simple picture book follows Tom as he begins puberty.
-Designed to be read with boys with autism or other special needs, it provides the perfect starting point for parents and carers to discuss changes including new hair growth, deepening voice and wet dreams.
+This simple picture book follows Ellie as she begins puberty.
+Designed to be read with girls with autism or other special needs, it provides the perfect starting point for parents and carers to discuss changes including new hair growth and menstruation.